-From there he moved to the head office to take charge of the department stores’ customer-centric Intelligence Team.
+From there, he moved to the head office to take charge of the department stores’ Intelligence Team.
 They act as an internal business consultancy reporting on competitive strategy, product differentiation and value, catchment area demographics for new branches and customer service.

-In 2000 Andrew was asked to lead on customer service for the department store division.
-The role not only saw him manage chain-wide customer complaints but develop JLP’s market-leading culture and attitude towards customer service and sales with the 20,000 customer-facing Partners in 26 John Lewis shops across the UK.
+In 2000 Andrew was asked to lead customer service for the department store division.
+The role not only saw him manage chain-wide customer complaints but develop JLP’s market-leading culture and attitude towards customer service and sales with the 20,000 customer-facing Partners in 26 John Lewis stores across the UK.

-That customer-driven culture is something that has now became synonymous with the John Lewis brand and during his tenure John Lewis won awards for customer service from Which?, Verdict and Retail Week and were frequently cited in the media as a leading customer oriented organisation.
+That customer-driven culture is something that has now become synonymous with the John Lewis brand.
+During his tenure, John Lewis won awards for customer service from Which?, Verdict and Retail Week and were frequently cited in the media as a leading customer-oriented organisation.